KotAndrea/Rain-prediction-Kaggle-dataset-/README.md

 ## Techniques Used

 - Data cleaning and imputation of missing values
-- Label encoding
+- Label encoding and target encoding
 - Handling outliers using IQR method
 - Feature engineering
 - Applying under and oversampling techniques for imbalanced sets
 - Model training using XGBClassifier
-- Hyperparameters tuning using GridSearch
+- Hyperparameter tuning using GridSearch
 - Evaluation using ROC curve